Troubleshoot Deployments of Azure Nodes with Microsoft HPC Pack

 Starting with HPC Pack 2012 with SP1, to help troubleshoot Azure node deployments, you can opt to collect on the head node and send to Microsoft data about the availability, connectivity, and performance of Azure nodes.
 You might choose to do this if you need to open a support incident related to an Azure node deployment.
 To enable data collection, in HPC Cluster Manager, on the Options menu, click Azure Support Data Collection.
 Alternatively, configure the AzureMetricsCollectionEnabled cluster property by using the Set-HpcClusterProperty HPC PowerShell cmdlet.
 For more information about the data collection, see the Microsoft HPC Pack Privacy Statement.

 Starting with HPC Pack 2008 R2 with SP4, trace log files are generated automatically on Azure worker nodes, and on the Azure HPC proxy nodes that are automatically provisioned for each deployment.
-The log files can help you or Microsoft Support troubleshoot issues during or after node provisioning – for example, conditions that can cause an Azure node to show a health state of Unreachable or Error, even though the Azure Management Portal might indicate a status of Ready.
+The log files can help you or Microsoft Support troubleshoot issues during or after node provisioning – for example, conditions that can cause an Azure node to show a health state of Unreachable or Error, even though the portal might indicate a status of Ready.

 The trace log files contain the following types of information about each node: